pyspace/pyspace/docs/tutorials/tutorial_node_chain.rst

 the data you are investigating.
 The test data is in the *Set1* folder, stored in a binary .eeg file.
 It consists of 32-channels which all "measured" a sinusoid signal and you have two markers "R 32" and "R 64" in the data.
-Using an eeg-Fileviewer, the data looks like this:
+Using an EEG file viewer as integrated in BESA (BESA GmbH), BrainVision Analyzer 2 (Brain Products GmbH) or EEGLAB, the data looks like this:

 .. figure:: ../graphics/example_data_sinus.png
    :align: center